Updated May 2023

 Afterward, you can go straight to work at an architecture firm or construction company.

 When you compare the training and licensing requirements for architects versus drafters, it is clear why architects make more money!

 It takes much longer to become an architect, and architects are legally liable for the buildings they design (so there is a higher level of professional responsibility).

-Architect salary: According to the Government of Canada Job Bank, the median salary for licensed architects in Toronto is about $75,000.
-At the highest end of the pay scale, architects in Toronto are making more than $100,000 per year.
+Architect salary: According to the Government of Canada Job Bank, the median salary for licensed architects in Ontario is about $77,000.
+At the highest end of the pay scale, architects in Ontario are making more than $125,000 per year.

-Drafter salary: The median salary for architectural drafters and building design technicians in Toronto is about $62,000 per year.
-At the highest end, drafters in Toronto are making over $79,000 per year.
+Drafter salary: The median salary for architectural drafters and building design technicians in Ontario is about $62,000 per year.
+At the highest end, drafters in Ontario are making over $79,000 per year.

 It’s important to note that architectural drafters can be self-employed.
 This means you can choose your own projects and set your own pay rates.
 For some, this flexibility leads to higher pay.

 Looking for more information on training?